The 2023 State Wage Case

 - to the extent that it is relevant, the capacity of employers as a whole to bear the costs of increased wages, salaries, allowances and other remuneration; and

 - the need to ensure that the Western Australian award framework represents a system of fair wages and conditions of employment; and

 - relevant decisions of other industrial courts and tribunals; and

 - any other relevant matters.

-Who will be covered by the 2022 State Wage Case General Order?
+Who is covered by the 2023 State Wage Case General Order?

 The General Order will apply to those employers and employees covered by the WA industrial relations system.
 To find out if you are covered by the state system, or for further information on your employment conditions, please contact Wageline on 1300 655 266.